We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 NYU Langone doctors recommend specific preventive steps for each type to limit your risk of acquiring or spreading infection.

 Vaccines for hepatitis A and hepatitis B are the most effective preventive measures against those viruses.
-The U.S. Centers for Disease Control and Prevention has recommended these vaccines for all babies as part of routine healthcare since the 1990s.
+These vaccines have been a part of routine healthcare for babies since the 1990s.

 There is no vaccine for hepatitis C. Our doctors recommend adopting certain behaviors—such as avoiding shared needles and other risk factors—to prevent infection.